bigtheophilus/python_project_update/Readme.md

 ## output: python3.13.2  which shows the latest version of python is now installed and running on my OS

+# Alternative update python3 to point to python3.13

 "sudo rm /usr/bin/python3

 "sudo ln -s python3.13 /usr/bin/python3"